ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 * Commas in the aggregation body must be escaped with a backslash.
 Additionally body may need to be URL encoded.
 * Geometry property name in the SLD RasterSymbolizer must be a valid geometry property in the layer
 * Layers created with earlier (pre-aggregation support) versions of the plugin may need to be reloaded.
 In this case the layer must be removed and re-added to GeoServer (e.g. a feature type reload will not be sufficient).
-* Aggregations are only supported when using the REST client with Elasticsearch 5.x

 Grid Strategy
 ^^^^^^^^^^^^^